This post may contain affiliate links. Please read our privacy policy.

-This is how much my older son Jack loves salad: when he was in nursery school, they took a poll in his class to see what everyone’s favorite food was, and charted the results.
+This is how much my older son Jack loves salad: When he was in nursery school, they took a poll in his class to see what everyone’s favorite food was and charted the results.
 Amongst all the ballots cast for pizza, chicken nuggets, ice cream and so on, there was little Jack’s lone vote: salad.
 Kind of dorky, but adorable.
+And while he can put away platefuls of salad with a simple vinaigrette a Caesar salad is what really gets his blood pumping.

 Large white bowl of Caesar Salad with Garlicky Croutons.